Skip to main content

 2. Builders who could be funded to create this technology, including people from academia, government research labs, start-ups, or established companies.

-3. Individuals and groups that might be interested in providing philanthropic support of Aion Biosciences to push this forward.
+3. Individuals and groups that might be interested in providing support for Aion Biosciences to push this forward.

 4. Or anyone with an interest in the sciences who thinks there should be more ways to bring useful — or even science-fiction — things to the world.